TSuXinH/Necoda/README.md

 <img src="fig/benchmark1.png" width="800" align="middle">

 ### 3. Reproducing analysis with Necoda on ABO datasets.
-Reproduction of results from one previous research paper with ABO datasets demonstrates that Necoda is able to act as a tool to facilitate TB-level data sharing and replication.
+Reproduction of results from one previous research paper with ABO datasets demonstrates that Necoda is able to function as a tool to facilitate TB-level data sharing and replication.

 <img src="fig/performance2.png" width="800" align="middle">